I recently completed the renovation of a bath in a 1920s cottage.The before post is here and I did some planning and inspiration gathering here.

-The May house is a 1920′s cottage with three bedrooms and two baths.
+The May house is a 1920’s cottage with three bedrooms and two baths.
 The largest of the two bathrooms is on the second floor.
-All of the bedrooms are upstairs which makes that one bathroom up there pretty important.
-The problem was that the upstairs bathroom did not have a shower, lacked storage and was of course totally 80s complete with oversized whirlpool tub.
+All of the bedrooms are upstairs which makes that one bathroom on the second level pretty important.
+The upstairs bathroom did not have a shower, lacked storage and was of course totally 80s complete with oversized whirlpool tub and shiny brass fixtures.

 Everything was removed including the entire floor,